corda/corda/docs/source/troubleshooting.rst

 "No matching constructor found: - [arg0: int, arg1: Party]: missing parameter arg0"
 ***********************************************************************************

 Your CorDapp is written in Java and you haven't specified the ``-parameters`` compiler argument.
-See :doc:`deploying-a-node` for how it can be done using Gradle.
+See :doc:`generating-a-node` for how it can be done using Gradle.

 IDEA issues
 -----------